ZenithGD/mitsuba3-plt/README.md

 - (optional) For computation on the GPU: `Nvidia driver >= 495.89`
 - (optional) For vectorized / parallel computation on the CPU: `LLVM >= 11.1`

+> **Warning** With the release of CMake 4.0, CMake compatibility for less than 3.5 is now deprecated.
+The latest version compatible with Mitsuba 3's submodules is limited to the last 3.x.x version (3.31.7)

 ## Usage

 Here is a simple "Hello World" example that shows how simple it is to render a